anqitong/LangageDessinVectoriel/README.md

 # LangageDessinVectoriel

-This project aims to create vector graphics through the command of a user.
-And created graphics could be show in a java frame and saved as a SVG file.
+This project aims to create vector graphics through the command of user, and graphics that are created could be showed in a java frame and saved as a SVG file.

 The subject of the subject is described [here](http://www.grall.name/teaching/softwareArchitecture/2016/project_vectorGraphics.html) (in French)

 ## About the software:

 Once the project is retrieved, you can use it to create graphics.
-With this project, you have two way to draw an image.
-Firstly, using the **GUI** to draw, which is easy to use; or you can use a **drawing language** based on Java, which is less intuitive but you gain more control from it.
+With this project, you have two ways to draw an image.
+Firstly, using the **GUI** to draw, which is easy to use; or you can use a **drawing language** based on Java, which is less intuitive but you will gain more control from it.

-In the package src/view, you will find 3 classes.
-And they are all you need:
+In the package src/view, you will find 3 classes needed:

 - `view.GUI`: This is the entrance for our GUI.
 - `view.Painting`: Here is the "drawing language" that we defined.
 It is a script that you could modify to tell the software what it should draw.